SpongeYao/Farmbot_GeneralAP/README.md

 ### StepperControl
 The python code with GUI to load  from and send command to Aruduino
+> The communication between Arduino and PC will be automatically built in the beginning.
+If the connection is failed, it can be re-built again by clicking the 'Connect to Arduino' button in menubar
 ```command line:
 python gui_main.py
 ```